Random Effects Model: Assumptions and GLS Estimation

 Critical Assumption: Fixed and Random Effects

-The Random Effects (cross-sectional and time-specific) are assumed to be independent or uncorrelated to the independent variables in the model.
+The Random Effects (cross-sectional and time-specific) assume independence or no correlation to the independent variables in the model.
 If this assumption is violated and the effects are correlated to the independent variables, the Random Effects estimates are biased and inconsistent.

-As a result, we should not apply the Random Effects model if the cross-sectional or time effects are correlated with any of the independent variables.
-In such cases, we can use the Fixed Effects model where these effects are correlated to the independent variables.
+Therefore, we should avoid using the Random Effects model if the cross-sectional or time effects are correlated with any of the independent variables.
+In such cases, we can use the Fixed Effects model where these effects can be correlated to the independent variables.

 Including the Time-invariant variables